-The 2014 Report identified several projects to be completed during the summer and fall.
+The 2015 Report identified several projects to be completed during the summer and fall.
 The principal projects were:

-- Modify the differential level sensors at the fish ladder entrance to individually read water levels. - Install Sontek IQ flow measurement devices in the fish passage and the auxiliary flow pipe.
+- Modify the differential level sensors at the fish ladder entrance to individually read water levels or install an additional level sensor. - Design and submit for approval an alternate diffuser design for the fish screens and the auxiliary water supply.